lekside1/portfolio/README.md

 ```

 ## Deploy to github pages
+### Automatic method using npm package "gh-pages"
+- Run command `npm run deploy`
+- This will cause the `predeploy` and `deploy` scripts defined in package.json to run
+- It will take the latest /dist folder push it into the gh-pages branch

 ### Manual method
 - On remote repository, delete branch "gh-pages"
 - In local repository, run commands: